 2. Basic guideline for management of non insulin medication for short fast/minor surgery

-- IV insulin is not necessary for short procedures if a rapid recovery is expected and the patient is expected to eat following the procedure
+- Variable Rate Intravenous Insulin Infusion (VRIII) is not necessary for short procedures if a rapid recovery is expected and the patient is expected to eat following the procedure.
+Link to Variable Rate Intravenous Insulin Infusion guidance

 - Review and alter medication proactively if necessary to prevent problems with hypo/hyperglycaemia before, during and following procedure